treehouses/remote/README.md

 10. Click on the back button present at the bottom to go back to the dashboard.

 11. Additionally, we can use [Vysor](https://www.vysor.io/) to display the working/ testing of an issue or the whole app.
-This helps in explaning the issues or discussing further about a particular subject.
+This helps in explaining the issues or discussing further about a particular subject.